SergeyFromHell/fuzzytrie/README.md

 You should remember that performance of the "find" method is critically depends on the maximal distance parameter.

 ### Clear
-You can remove clear the trie with "clear" method:
+You can clear the trie with "clear" method:
 ```js
 trie.clear();
 ```